Force over Distance: Chapter 15

 “Welcome to my life.”
 Rush spared him a brief glance.
 “This is it.
 Right here.
 This is the whole fuckin’ thing.”

-“I feel,” Greer said, staring at the ceiling in obvious aggravation, “like maybe I'm starting to get where you're coming from.”
+“I feel,” Greer said, “like maybe I'm starting to get where you're coming from.”

 Loop 21, 10 minutes:

 “Okay people, this is a—” Greer broke off mid-sentence.
 “Nah.
 Y’know what?
 Screw this.”
-He unslung his assault rifle from his shoulder and pointed it at Young and the science team.
+He unslung his assault rifle and pointed it at Young and the Science Team.
 “Y’all are gonna be quiet for seven minutes.
-Then, we’ll take questions.”
+Then we’ll take questions.”

 “What the hell?”
 Eli asked.